PETER SEIBEL

 BEA (was WebLogic)

-Work as Senior Software Engineer, on the WebLogic Java Application Server.
+Worked as Senior Software Engineer, on the WebLogic Java Application Server.
 Last role was leading five-person team developing next generation of EJB container in the WebLogic server.
 Previously involved in implementation of enterprise APIs such as JNDI and EJB as well as work on internal test framework and coding standards.

 UC Berkeley Extension

-Teach Java: Discovering its Power, an introductory course on Java and object oriented design and A First Course in Java, a Java course for non-programmers.
+Taught Java: Discovering its Power, an introductory course on Java and object oriented design and A First Course in Java, a Java course for non-programmers.

 Organic Online